martingkc/COT-RAG-Agent/README.md

 # COT-RAG-Agent

 This project explores an agentic RAG setup by fine-tuning an LLM with UNSLOTH to act as a query-generating controller that iteratively retrieves and conditions on external documents from a vector database.
+The code is old approx 1,5 years old, and it might not function as expected.

 The repository contains the following notebooks:
 	-	Inference (inference.ipynb): Connects to a vector database (ChromaDB) and runs an iterative retrieve-and-generate loop.